Photo credit: Marsh Kove Media

 Event and Rental Manager

 - COVID-19 Reopening: We’re ready to book your wedding in compliance with the District of Columbia’s reopening guidelines.
+During Phase 2, we can host no more than 50 guests, including caterers or other professionals.
 Please contact us or schedule a virtual consultation.

-- Wedding and Event Professionals: We’d love to have you come by for a tour of our spaces.
-Please reach out to schedule a time!
+- Wedding and Event Professionals: Schedule a tour of our spaces.
+Please reach out to find a time!

 What others say: Blog posts and photography about our wedding venue